celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 In this tutorial, you will learn how to create a basic smart contract using remix.
 To learn smart contract development, you should have a basic knowledge of the following:

-- JavaScript: A programming language used for web development, including building front-end user interfaces for dApps.
+- **JavaScript**: A programming language used for web development, including building front-end user interfaces for dApps.

-- Blockchain: The technology that underlies decentralized applications (dApps).
+- **Blockchain**: The technology that underlies decentralized applications (dApps).
 You should have a basic understanding of how blockchain works, including concepts such as distributed ledgers, consensus mechanisms, and smart contracts.

-- Solidity: A programming language used for writing smart contracts on the Celo blockchain.
+- **Solidity**: A programming language used for writing smart contracts on the Celo blockchain.
 You should have a good understanding of Solidity's syntax and structure, as well as its key concepts such as functions, variables, events, and modifiers.

 If you are new to these concepts, it's recommended that you take some time to learn them before attempting to build smart contracts.
 There are plenty of online resources available, including tutorials, videos, and documentation, that can help you get started.
 Once you have a basic understanding of these concepts, you can begin to learn how to write and deploy smart contracts on the blockchain.